Heroes-Academy/OOP_Fall2016/docs/source/exercises/encapsulation_exercises.rst

 Encapsulation Exercises
 =======================

-These examples go through and make the encapsulation more and more complete for moving a square around the screen.
+These exercises go through and make the encapsulation more and more complete for moving a square around the screen.

 **STEP ONE**